N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 - These mapped (project-specific) values are then placed into a RHP type hierarchy.
 - New records are also inserted, using RHP typologies.

-(We used this for site interpretations and periodisations)
+(We used this for site types and periods)

 Note: